Java HotSwap Guide

 Why Simple Checking Isn't Enough

 Here's the punchline: the moment we can add methods to classes this "simple check" is not enough.
-We would need a considerably more complicated check that needs to ensure not only that no methods with the same name were added to the target class, but also to all it's superclasses.
-Alternatively we could track all the inlined spots and their dependencies and deoptimize them when a class is updated.
-Either way it has a cost in either performance or complexity.
+We would need a considerably more complicated check that needs to ensure not only that no methods with the same name were added to the target class, but also to all its superclasses.
+Alternatively, we could track all the inlined spots and their dependencies and deoptimize them when a class is updated.
+Either option has costs with either performance or complexity.

 JRebel vs. Java HotSwap